 - Suicidal Ideation (thinking about or planning suicide) Call 911 immediately and stay with the individual until help arrives.
 Notify the unit CC after help is sought.
 (Appendix P) - 2.
 Child Abuse/Neglect If emergent call 911.
-If the survivor is not at risk of imminent harm, contact your installation Family Advocacy Program (FAP) to report concerns.
-KSLs/KSMs are not mandatory reporters of child abuse/neglect; however, in their trusted positions they should report all suspicions of child abuse/neglect to FAP and Unit CC.
+If the victim/survivor is not in immediate danger, report concerns to the installation Family Advocacy Program (FAP) or, for ANG members, to the installation Director of Psychological Health (DPH).
+While Key Support Liaisons (KSLs) and Key Support Mentors (KSMs) are not mandatory reporters, they should report any suspicions of child abuse or neglect to FAP and the Unit Commander (CC).
+For ANG, all suspicions should be reported to DPH and the Unit CC.

-3. Sexual Assault - The KSL/KSM should refer a survivor of sexual assault to the installation Sexual Assault Response Coordinator (SARC) or a SAPR Victim Advocate (SAPR VA), via the installation Sexual Assault Prevention and Response (SAPR) office.
-Should the situation necessitate a warm hand-off of the survivor to additional support agencies, the SARC or SAPR VA will ensure this occurs.
+3. Sexual Assault - The KSL/KSM should refer a victim/survivor of sexual assault to the installation Sexual Assault Response Coordinator (SARC) or a SAPR Victim Advocate (SAPR VA), via the installation Sexual Assault Prevention and Response (SAPR) office.
+Should the situation necessitate a warm hand-off of the victim/survivor to additional support agencies, the SARC or SAPR VA will ensure this occurs.
 The installation SARC or SAPR VA can also provide information on reporting options (Unrestricted/Restricted).
-Assistance is available 24/7 via the SEXUAL ASSAULT HELPLINE number (877-995-5247) and website at: www.safehelpline.org.
+Assistance is available 24/7 via the SEXUAL ASSAULT HELPLINE number (877-995-5247) and website at: www.safehelpline.org (Appendix Q)